TimCares/MasterThesis/docs/thesis/background/transformer.typ

   A contrastive loss ensures the alignment and repulsion of similar and dissimilar concepts, respectively.
 We indicate this through purple arrows.],
 ) <multimodal_model_abstract>

+When it comes to the actual implementation of multimodal models, Transformers are a very suitable choice, as they can be used for both vision and language, and even other modalities not covered in this work, like audio.
+Furthermore, both the language and vision
+Transformer require their input to be a sequence of embeddings, which makes alignment more straightforward: For each unimodal encoder of a multimodal (vision-language) model one distinct Transformer can be used, and the output of a unimodal encoder, which is the respective cls token ($mono(["I_CLS"])$ or $mono(["T_CLS"])$) can then be passed to a shared encoder, which can be implemented as a simple feed-forward network.
+The output of the shared encoder is then the aligned representation of the image and text, which can be used for downstream tasks.